-While the cold, harsh climate of the taiga means that there is less diversity in plant and animal life than in more temperate biomes, plants such as conifers and animals such as wolves and caribou have adapted to meet the challenges of the environment.
+While the cold, harsh climate of the taiga means that there is less diversity in taiga biome plant and animal life than in more temperate biomes, plants such as conifers and animals such as wolves and caribou have adapted to meet the challenges of the environment.
 The taiga, or boreal forest, is a wooded biome.
 It is south of the tundra and stretches through much of Canada and northern Russia, as well as Scandinavia and Alaska.

 The wintry climate of the taiga makes it less diverse in plant life than many other biomes.
-The predominant plants in the taiga are conifers, trees that have adapted to the cold and have needles instead of leaves.
+The predominant taiga biome plants are conifers, trees that have adapted to the cold and have needles instead of leaves.
 In fact, the spruce, pine, fir and larch are the most common plant species in the taiga.
 These trees, with the exception of the larch, are evergreen, meaning they do not shed their leaves in the winter.
 This allows conifers to avoid wasting energy by regrowing leaves in the spring.
 In addition, conifers have a cone-like shape that keeps them from collecting heavy snow.

 Shrubs, Mosses and Carnivorous Plants